-The Prime Minister of Austria is holding a special screening of THE MAN WHO SAVED THE WORLD for all foreign ministers in the EU who are assembled in Vienna for a global conference on nuclear non-proliferation.
-The Obama Administration is sending a delegation to the event and to this screening for the first time ever in the history of this ICANN conference.
+The Prime Minister of Austria held a special screening of THE MAN WHO SAVED THE WORLD for all foreign ministers in the EU who are assembled in Vienna for a global conference on nuclear non-proliferation.
+The Obama Administration sent a delegation to the event and to this screening for the first time ever in the history of this ICANN conference.
 Produced by Member Mark Romeo.

 NYWIFT Member Sarah Hanssen directed a video with The Wall Street Journal's Kelly Crow about Peruvian artist Grimanesa Amoros.
 Check out the writeup in WSJ!

 Men of the Cloth, directed by NYWIFT member Vicki Vasilopoulos, and official pick of DOC NYC 2013, creates a portrait of three Italian master tailors and was screened at the Take 2 Documentary Film Festival at the Bay Street Theater in Sag Harbor, NY, in December.
 Read more about it at http://menoftheclothfilm.com/